apache/doris/docs/en/docs/advanced/variables.md

 *   `group_by_and_having_use_alias_first`

     Specifies whether group by and having clauses use column aliases rather than searching for column name in From clause.
 The default value is false.

+* `use_fix_replica`

+    Use a fixed replica to query.
+If use_fix_replica is 1, the smallest one is used, if use_fix_replica is 2, the second smallest one is used, and so on.
+The default value is -1, which means it is not enabled.